Do you have have problems with your general English?

 Here’s what you need to do.

 Read a phrase aloud, and then repeat it.
-If you're more advanced, do it with a longer phrase or even a sentence.
+If you're more advanced, do it with a longer phrase or a sentence.

 What you need to pay attention to are your mistakes, because they reveal your general English problems.

 For example, the girl in the recording above wanted to say "less than 10% person who was asked" instead of "less than 10% of people who were asked".
-I think you'll agree that this reveals some general English problems, and for this girl, it's a fantastic opportunity to learn.
+I think you'll agree that this reveals some general English problems, and for this student, it's a fantastic opportunity to learn.

 Active reading is different to ordinary reading in that the purpose is different.
 Normally when you read, you’re doing so out of interest or because you need some information.
 In active reading the purpose is to learn correct vocabulary, grammar, and structures.